Today, I out myself: I’ve been scared to eat street food in Thailand.

 You’ll love this book if…

-If you’re a truly timid street food beginner (no judgment from us), start at the noodle place with “unquestionably hygienic surroundings” that’s within the Bangkok Hospital compound.
+If you’re a truly timid street food beginner (no judgment from me), start at the noodle place with “unquestionably hygienic surroundings” that’s within the Bangkok Hospital compound.

-Penny-what juice?
-As a hint at just how much you’ve never tried – juice varieties include pennywort juice, pandanus leaf juice, pickled plum juice and butterfly pea juice* (which is apparently a dark purple juice and therefore probably very good for you) – seen any of them at Whole Foods?
+As a hint at just how much you’ve never tried – Thai street food juice varieties include pennywort juice, pandanus leaf juice, pickled plum juice and butterfly pea juice* (which is apparently a dark purple juice and therefore probably very good for you) – seen any of them at Whole Foods?

-Bangkok and Chiang Mai: The book covers Bangkok and northern Thailand in particular, with slim Phuket and Hua Hin coverage as well.
-Its Bangkok and Chiang Mai details are such that we recommend this book wholeheartedly to anyone going to either city for any length of time – whether days, months or years.
+The book covers Bangkok and northern Thailand in particular, with slim Phuket and Hua Hin coverage as well.
+Its Bangkok and Chiang Mai details are such that I recommend this book wholeheartedly to anyone going to either city for any length of time – whether days, months or years.

 Each street food recommendation includes the following: